danbev/learning-openssl/README.md

 scheme in question?
 Just trying that out, adding ERR_clear_error() if the fetched_loader was found will work.
 I'm just not sure if this is a safe thing to do.
 Perhaps we should only remove single error.

-work in progress...

-obj_dat.c:
-588  OPENSSL_init_crypto(OPENSSL_INIT_LOAD_CONFIG, NULL);
-Before this call the error is still present, but not after it.
-It has been cleared for some reason.
+The better solution is to use ERR_set_mark before the call to the where the error might be thrown and then use ERR_pop_to_mark which.

+A PR for this work as been opened: https://github.com/openssl/openssl/pull/12901

 ### Testing in OpenSSL